Skip to main content

 Oily and combination skin need a different approach.
 One pump, maximum.
 Applied to damp skin immediately after cleansing, before the skin produces its own oil response.
 The oil phase is light enough that it absorbs without adding shine when used sparingly.
 The adjustable pump is built for this — dial down to the minimum dose.
 During summer humidity, oily skin types may prefer using the serum only at night, when the richer texture works as a sleep treatment rather than competing with daytime sebum production.

-Sensitive skin tolerates the Double Serum well in testing.
+Sensitive skin tolerates the Double Serum well over several weeks of daily use.
 The plant-based actives are anti-inflammatory by nature — turmeric, in particular, calms reactive skin.
 The faint botanical fragrance may trigger the most reactive skin types, but for the broad sensitive-skin category, this formula is gentler than most prestige serums that rely on synthetic actives at high concentrations.

 Seven Decades of Botanical Research in One Pump